membphis/nginx-tcp-lua-server/README.md

 version
 ================
 if you need special version, please choose the branch or merge it by yourself.
+Less then 20lines modify with official nginx source, then you'll have a completely nginx lua tcp server.

 provide by membphis@gmail.com